joshuakotake/game-jam-hackathon/README.md

 It is easy to forget to keep yourself healthy when under the stress of assignments.

-Study Strive aims to provide a gamified visual indicator to help students identify when they should rehydrate, eat or rest.
+Study Stride aims to provide a gamified visual indicator to help students identify when they should rehydrate, eat or rest.

 By gamifying self-care, StudyStride makes wellbeing fun and rewarding!